Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 On the far right column, we are forecasting $159 million of free cash flow after paying our normal quarterly dividends totaling $132 million for the year and the $209-million investment for 20 years of additional ethylene at producer economics.

-Finally, last Thursday, July 27, Olin's board of directors declared a dividend of $0.20 of each share of Olin's common stock.
+Finally, last Thursday, July 27, Olin's board of directors declared a dividend of $0.20 on each share of Olin common stock.
 The dividend is payable on September 11, 2017 to shareholders of record at the close of business on August 10, 2017.
 This is the 363rd consecutive quarterly dividend to be paid by the company.

 Operator, we are now ready to take questions.